keystonejs/keystone/docs/access-control.md

 A key on the list config, `access` can be specified either as a single control, covering all CRUD operations, or as an object keyed by CRUD operation names.

-There are 3 ways to defind the values of `access`, in order of flexibility:
+There are 3 ways to define the values of `access`, in order of flexibility:
 1. Static
 2. Imperative
 3. Declarative